Nikkeljohn/life/README.md

 Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each

 Each item opened a new tab when clicked as expected.
+Footer is only given to home page.

 **Contact Information**